tc39/notes/es8/2017-11/nov-30.md

 DE: In particular async _is_ consistent because of NLT.

-AKN: Yes the slides are confusing.
+AK: Yes the slides are confusing.
 We can do more like async - just not needing NLT.

 MM: So if get/set/static had NLT then this wouldn't be an issue?